george24601/notes/mgmt/project_mgmt.md

 For example, suppose α = 2 (in applications of power laws, α is often between 1 and 3) and you’re measuring time in years.
 When the project starts at t = 1, it is expected to take one year, until t = 2.
 Now suppose you’re starting the second year and the project isn’t done.
 Now it’s expected to finish at t = 4, two more years.
 When you started, the project was supposed to take a year.
 One year later, it has taken a year, and should be expected to take two more years.

-This phenomenon sometimes occurs regardless of the individual's knowledge that past tasks of a similar nature have taken longer to complete than generally planned.[3][4][5]
-The bias only affects predictions about one's own tasks; when outside observers predict task completion times, they show a pessimistic bias, overestimating the time needed
+This phenomenon sometimes occurs regardless of the individual's knowledge that past tasks of a similar nature have taken longer to complete than generally planned.The bias only affects predictions about one's own tasks; when outside observers predict task completion times, they show a pessimistic bias, overestimating the time needed

  At a certain point your learning will plateau, and this is when the second type of work kicks in: executing.
 This is the act of applying that knowledge to get the job done and create leverage.
 Eventually, you will create enough leverage to automate the job or grow out of it, and this is when you start the cycle over.
 Learn.
 Execute.

  The segmentation effect (?) is defined as the time allocated for a task being significantly smaller than the sum of the time allocated to individual smaller sub-tasks of that task.

- Testing is not something you should take lightly though, and if the consequences of a test outcome are big, say because it requires a large amount of development costs or scrapping a part of your product roadmap, then you really need to ensure your tests are valid and you should conduct the test multiple times to check you get consistent results.

 deadline is the best driver: so small deadlines